-The Bigeye Trevally reach a maximum of 120 cm (47 inches) in length and 14.3 kg (31.5 pounds) in weight.
-They are a nocturnal pelagic schooling species that aggregated during the day adjacent to reefs at depths up to 315 feet.
+The Bigeye Trevallies are a nocturnal pelagic schooling species found at depths up to 315 feet that aggregate adjacent to reefs during the day.
+They reach a maximum length of 1.2 meter (3 feet 11 inches) and weight of 14.3 kg (31.5 pounds).
 Juveniles are known to frequent estuaries and fresh water environments.
-They are opportunistic predators feeding on benthic and pelagic fishes as well as squid and crustaceans.
-They are a favorite prey of Sea Lions.
-The Bigeye Trevally is found in all Mexican waters of the Pacific with the exception of the northern half of the Sea of Cortez.
+They are opportunistic predators feeding on benthic and pelagic fish as well as squid and crustaceans.
+They are a favorite prey of sea lions.
+They are found in all Mexican waters of the Pacific with the exception of the northern half of the Sea of Cortez.

 The Bigeye Trevally is most likely confused with the Pacific Crevalle Jack, Caranx caninus (wider body; dark spot at base of pectoral fin) and the Black Jack, Caranx lugubris (dark fins; dark lateral line).